annar40/ISEProject/README.md

 5.)
 Navigate to `http://localhost:4200/signup` to get started with our application

+## Using the application
+1.)
+Create an account on the signup page or login to an existing account

+2.)
+Once logged in, you'll be redirected to add an entry on the entry page.
+There is a 500 word minimum for the text entry.
+In the second step, you can choose a mood that will be logged along with the date and the text entry.

+3.)
+Navigate to the history page, where you can view your past submissions via the calendar.
+Dates which have an entry are higlighted in purple on the calendar.
+The retrieved entry will show the date, mood, and text for the day you select.

+4.)
+On the stats page, you can see your current streak (the number of consecutive days for which you have an entry), your total entries, and a pie chart which shows the number of times you submitted an entry with each mood.

 ## Running the frontend tests
 on finalFrontTesting branch, with cypress installed run cypress open